nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 `Logic` parses and executes commands.

-`Model` contains the data of PatientManager in memory
+`Model` contains the data of PatientManager in memory and models the various entities (e.g patients, medical records).

 `Storage` manages writing and reading saved data to and from the hard disk.